 - qi gong.

-If you have osteoporosis or you have had a fracture in the past, avoid sudden movements or exercises where you bend forward and twist your waist.
+If you have osteoporosis, or have had a fracture in the past, avoid sudden movements or exercises where you bend forward and twist your waist.
 These movements can increase your risk of fractures in the spine.

-You can get more information about physical activity and bone health from the Royal Osteoporosis Society.
+We have more information about physical activity and cancer.
+You can also get more information about physical activity and bone health from the Royal Osteoporosis Society.